Counting in Spanish: Your Ultimate Guide from 1 to 1 Billion

 Más vale pájaro en mano que ciento volando.
 (A bird in the hand is worth two in the bush.)

 We also shorten other numbers that end in uno to ún (note the accent).
 So it’s veintiún espejos because espejos is masculine.
-It would be veintiuna mesas, because mesas is feminine.

 When our number ends in ientos (seiscientos, for example), we also need to make sure that our adjective (the number) agrees with our noun (the thing we are counting).